 Financial donations are accepted from Trinity members for distribution to areas where disaster strikes.
 This organization is on the ground to accompany communities from immediate relief through long-term recovery.

-Lutheran Social Services of Michigan provides gracious, affordable senior living in Grand Rapids at MapleCreek with accommodations that offer graduated levels of care ranging from independent living to rehabilitation and skilled nursing care depending on individual needs.
+Samaritas Senior Living provides gracious, affordable senior living at its Grand Rapids location with accommodations that offer graduated levels of care ranging from independent living to rehabilitation and skilled nursing care to memory care depending on individual needs.

 Trinity members are given the opportunity to fill shoeboxes with small toys and gifts for children for distribution around the world to help them experience the joy of Christmas and hear the good news of Jesus Christ.